In a Mirror, Darkly: Part I

 In 2063, a Vulcan ship lands on Earth, making first contact with humans (as seen in Star Trek: First Contact).
 Instead of peacefully greeting them, Zefram Cochrane shoots the lead Vulcan and the humans storm and loot the ship.
 In 2155, Doctor Phlox and Major Reed demonstrate a new torture device to Captain Forrest and Commander Archer on the ISS Enterprise.
 Archer suggests to Forrest they travel into Tholian space, as he has heard rumors of technology they might wish to steal.
 The two argue, and Forrest returns to his quarters where he is comforted by Lieutenant Sato.
 When he leaves, he is ambushed by Archer and several MACOs (a military team) and sent to the brig.

 Archer travels to the bridge and announces that he has taken command.
 After torturing a Tholian pilot for coordinates, he orders a change of course to the shipyard, and tells Commander T'Pol, whom he promotes to first officer, to install a Suliban cloaking device with Commander Tucker.
 Archer also appoints Sergeant Mayweather as his personal guard, and Sato proposes that she keep her job as Captain's woman.
 Archer has Sato send a message to Starfleet about their mission to raid the Tholian technology.
 Tucker is injured when the cloaking device is sabotaged.
 Archer questions Forrest, who denies all knowledge, and Reed tortures Tucker expecting him to be the saboteur.

 T'Pol leads a team to free Forrest and reclaim the ship, but Archer encrypts navigation control to prevent a course change.
 Forrest tortures Archer, but orders his release after he receives word that Starfleet agrees with Archer's plans.
 Archer shows images of an alternate universe vessel from the future named USS Defiant (a Constitution-class starship, last seen in "The Tholian Web"), that has technology and power that is a century more advanced than ISS Enterprise.
-On arriving at the shipyard, Archer, T'Pol, and Tucker transport across, and Tucker begins powering up the vessel.
-Tholian vessels then attack, creating an energy web around Enterprise.
+On arriving at the asteroid where the Tholians are holding Defiant, Archer, T'Pol, and Tucker transport aboard, and Tucker begins powering up the vessel.
+Tholian ships then attack, creating an energy web around Enterprise.
 Forrest orders the crew to abandon ship but remains behind as the ship is destroyed.